CtrlK

 Specificity

 The description contains no concrete actions whatsoever.
-'Agent skill for adaptive-coordinator' is entirely abstract with no indication of what the skill actually does.
+'Agent skill for adaptive-coordinator' is entirely abstract and gives no indication of what the skill actually does.

 1 / 3